hashicorp/consul/website/source/docs/agent/options.html.markdown

   shared folders) may not be suitable.

 * `-dc` - This flag controls the data center in which the agent is running.
 If not provided, it defaults to "dc1".
-Consul has first-class support for multiple data centers but it relies on proper configuration.
+Consul has first-class support for multiple data centers, but it relies on proper configuration.
 Nodes in the same data center should be on a single LAN.

 * `-encrypt` - Specifies the secret key to use for encryption of Consul network traffic.
-This key must be 16-bytes that are Base64 encoded.
+This key must be 16-bytes that are Base64-encoded.
 The easiest way to create an encryption key is to use `consul keygen`.
 All nodes within a cluster must share the same encryption key to communicate.
   The provided key is automatically persisted to the data directory and loaded